FatalDestiny/SENG301-PlantUML-Config/README.md

 ```
 hide empty description
 ```
-to you file, however you need to add line breaks in your arrow descriptions using '\n' to ensure that the descriptions do not become too long.
+to your file, however you need to add line breaks in your arrow descriptions using '\n' to ensure that the descriptions do not become too long.